Reverse Thrust Procedure

 The way I remember them is as follows:

-The Quiet Climb System (QCS) allows a minimum and maximum altitude to be set in the FMC; thereby, reducing engine power and engine noise.
-The restoration altitude is the altitude that full climb power is restored.
+The Quiet Climb System enables a minimum and maximum height to be set in the CDU; thereby, reducing engine power and engine noise.
+The restoration height is the height AGL that full climb power is restored.
 The QCS is used only for noise abatement.

 Acronyms Used